 - Wellbeing Snapshot Surveys – short surveys conducted around specific volunteer touchpoints.

 - Wellbeing Long-Term Surveys – in-depth surveys completed every 3 months for 1 year.

-- Wellbeing Chat Sessions (informal interviews) – in order to gain more in-depth insights into the impact of DRA’s volunteering program, one on one interviews will be held with volunteers upon return from deployments.
+- Wellbeing Chat Sessions (informal interviews) and Focus Groups – in order to gain more in-depth insights into the impact of DRA’s volunteering program, one on one interviews and Focus Groups will be held with volunteers upon return from deployments.

 For more information, please contact Cindy Wadsworth, the Project Manager for the Wellbeing Project at firstname.lastname@example.org.

 Why is DRA doing an assessment of its volunteering program?